Let’s stop beating around the bush. We all know the basics of survival: how to store food, water, and put together a bug-out bag.

 71. Be prepared physically and mentally for a possible confrontation with a burglar.
 Remember the average time for a street fight is 3 to 8 seconds – in your home, you’ll have very little time to act so make those seconds count.

-72. In the worst-case scenario, if you have to shoot someone, never-ever shoot to kill; the idea is to stop the threat of physical injury/death upon your person, not have a murder rap.
+72. In the worst-case scenario, if you have to shoot someone, never-ever shoot to kill; the idea is to stop the threat of physical injury/death upon your person – that’s it!

 73. If you arrive home one night and notice someone’s broken into your home and is still there, don’t be a hero.
 Move to safety and call the police (if available).
 Your life is more important than your valuables.